willnode/engine4-src/index.md

 ## The Secret Sauce

 The library is doing the runtime hardwork without external depedencies.
 Any input data that feeded into the library are processed into a projected shape that renderable with conventional 3D rendering engines.

+Note that because Unity is a 3D Game Engine.
+Engine4 mostly do not use advanced features inside as it is *limited* to 3D space.

 ## Major Features

-+ Builtin Camera, Transformation, Rendering, Builder, Gizmo, Physics Library
++ Builtin Datatypes, Camera, Transformation, Rendering, Builder, Gizmo, Physics Library.
-+ Exposed API without external libraries + cross platform compatibility
++ Full Scripting API without external libraries
++ Cross platform
-+ Optimized (Coming soon: Hyperthreading)
++ Optimized

 ## Limitations

 These Limitation is our TODOs for the next development of the library.

-+ Currently does all the hardwork in single main thread.
++ Currently does all the hardwork in single main thread (job system pending).
-+ No support for rendering via graphic acceleration.
++ No support for rendering via graphic acceleration (how?).
++ No support for batching (does it makes sense?).
++ No particle generator (yet).
 + Only limited set of shapes that supported by the Physics Engine.
 + Building shapes can only done via procedural creations.
-+ Cross section doesn't know how to UV properly.
++ Cross section doesn't know how to play with UV.
 + Four-dimensional gizmo isn't properly implemented.

 ## Helpful Links